shiva-adith/neural_networks/README.md

 <h3><u>Results:</u></h3>

-This project uses Convolutional Neural Networks to classify images into Rock, Paper or Scissors.

 ## Network Architecture<br>
 I have used **Tensorflow** and **Keras** here to create the neural networks.
 There are three sections to the project: